SuperheroesValley/SuperHeroesWiki/content/preparation/behavioral.md

  - **Tip**: for each project/experience you had, prepare 2/3 stories.
  - Do not tell the name of the company unless its a well known company, but instead tell the industry and what the company does, for example:
    - NO: _"I worked at Kamiri & Ermicht Financial LTD as software engineer"_
-   - YES: "_I worked in a financial  company that handle large quantity of data to predict risk of insurrance_"
+   - YES: "_I worked in a financial company that handle large quantity of data to predict risk on mortagages_"
  - Do not tell the name of the project, its confusing, just tell what it does.
+   - NO: _"I've created Pizza Mango plusplus compilator"_
+   - YES: _"I've crated a C++ compilator capable of dereferencing c++ functions in 2 derference instead of 3, saving increasing by 36% run time execution"_

 ### Follow ups:
- - Who was involved
+ - Who was involved?
+How many teams?
+There was some cross functional collaboration?
- - What you personally did
+ - What you personally did?
- - How you did it
+ - How you did it? (this is for understanging if your way of working is structured)
  - What was the impact?
 Was it a minor success or did it has significant impact?
  - Where the results due to my impact or those results would have likely occurred without my involvement?
  - Why a particular thing was done, why not another way of doing it opted